 If the shares you own are held in "street name" by a bank or brokerage firm, your bank or brokerage firm, as the record holder of your shares, is required to vote your shares according to your instructions.
 In order to vote your shares, you will need to follow the directions your bank or brokerage firm provides you.
-Many banks and brokerage firms also offer the option of voting over the Internet or by telephone, so you should review the vote instruction form sent to you by your bank or brokerage firm to find a method of providing your voting instructions that is convenient for you.

-Under rules of the New York Stock Exchange, or NYSE, if you do not give instructions to your bank or brokerage firm, it will not be allowed to vote your shares on the option exchange proposal because it is a "non-discretionary" matter.
-If you do not instruct your bank or broker how to vote your shares on the option exchange proposal, your bank or broker will not be allowed to vote your shares, and those votes will be counted as "broker non-votes."
+Many banks and brokerage firms also offer the option of voting over the Internet or by telephone, instructions for which would be provided by your bank or brokerage firm on your vote instruction form.
+Under the current rules of the New York Stock Exchange, or NYSE, if you do not give instructions to your bank or brokerage firm, it will still be able to vote your shares with respect to certain "discretionary" items, but will not be allowed to vote your shares with respect to certain "non-discretionary" items.
+The election of directors (proposal one) and the ratification of Ernst & Young LLP as our independent registered public accounting firm (proposal two) are each considered to be a discretionary item under the NYSE rules and your bank or brokerage firm will be able to vote on those items, even if it does not receive instructions from you, so long as it holds your shares in its name.
+The shareholder proposal to de-classify our Board (proposal three) is a "non-discretionary" item.
+If you do not instruct your bank or broker how to vote with respect to this item, your bank or broker may not vote with respect to this proposal, but rather those votes will be counted as "broker non-votes."

-If the shares you own are held in street name and you wish to vote in person at the meeting, you must bring an account statement or letter from your bank or brokerage firm showing that you are the beneficial owner of the shares as of the record date (June 4, 2009) in order to be admitted to the meeting on July 20.

-2009.
-To be able to vote your shares held in street name at the meeting, you will need to obtain a proxy card from the holder of record of those shares.
+If your shares are held in street name, you must bring an account statement or letter from your bank or brokerage firm showing that you are the beneficial owner of the shares as of the record date (January 16, 2009) in order to be admitted to the meeting on March 10, 2009.
+To be able to vote your shares held in street name at the meeting, you will need to obtain a proxy card from the holder of record.